alexp-sssup/asus-xonar-u1-utils/README.md

 The Asus Xonar U1 is a great piece of hardware, which plays much better than you can imagine unless you have the proper setup.
 Try activating the optical output, getting a toslink optical cable (they're super cheap) and connect it to a good hi-fi (not so cheap) for maximum fidelity.
 Or just get some good headphones (cheaper than you think).
 Then get some high-quality music: if `MP3` you'll notice the difference between a low-quality and high-quality encoding (say between 128kbps and 320kbps).
 Or get a CD/DVD, or `flac` files, and search online for the keyword `audiophile`.
 Enjoy your hardware.

 Also, spend some time playing around with `alsamixer`.
 If your headphones can sustain higher volume, unmute the `Loudness` control: it activates the internal amplifier, use it with caution, it delivers high volume without quality loss.
+You can bind a shortcut (like pressing the volume knob) to this command to toggle the amplifier on and off: `amixer -c 1 set Loudness toggle`.

 ## Disclaimer